-- Clear, concise, and accurate description of the problem that the project aims to address - A traffic safety problem that needs to be addressed is clearly identified. - Supported by relevant traffic safety data - Causes of fatalities, injuries, crashes and property damage, site location (city, county, roadway section, statewide), and target population data. - o The traffic safety data is current and specific to Texas/local communities. - Other pertinent data, such as safety belt use, may be included or substituted for crash data. - Data must be sourced correctly for traffic safety purposes.

-NOTE: Data must show an over-representation, or data represented in excessive or disproportionately large numbers.
-For state projects, compare to national data.
-For local projects, compare to state data.
+- Clear, concise, and accurate description of the problem that the project aims to address - Supported by relevant traffic safety data - Causes of fatalities, injuries, crashes and property damage, site location (city, county, roadway section, statewide), and target population data. - > The traffic safety data is current and specific to Texas/local communities. - Other pertinent data, such as safety belt use, may be included or substituted for crash data.
+Supporting data must include 2012 data or newer.
+Data that is older than 2012 can be included for trends. - Data must be sourced correctly for traffic safety purposes.
+Data must show an overrepresentation, or data represented in excessive or disproportionately large numbers.
+State projects should compare with national data and local projects compare to state data.

-Specific to the problem(s)
+• Specific to the problem(s)